 Shaun has worked as a professional actor for eleven years in a career spanning theatre, film, television and radio.
 In 2015 he co-created crime-drama series Farr, with writer/director Aidan Largey, which premiered on the international RTE player.
 To date, Farr has won five international awards from major web-pilot festivals in Europe and America, including Best Drama at Seriesfest Colorado andITVfest Denver, and two Best Actor awards for Shaun’s performance of the character Michael Gallagher.
 Farr is currently in development for a major series release.
 Other television credits include Game of Thrones (HBO), The Frankenstein Chronicles (ITVencore), The Lodge(The Disney Channel), Betrayal of Trust (BBCNI), and Dani’s Castle (CBBC).
 Film credits include Halo: Nightfall (Scottfree), The Butchering (What’s Next films) and Made in Belfast (KGB) to name but a few.

-Uncertain about booking the full course?
-Come and try a taster class for only £5!
-Details here
+Uncertain about booking a full course?
+Come and try a taster session for only £5!
+Details here.

 There are many disciplines in the world of acting.
 Among the most challenging and yet rewarding is that of acting on screen.
 Acting in front of a lens, is a polar shift from treading the boards.
 The intensity and pressure to perform can feel overwhelming.

 Our screen acting course is entering a brand new semester and once again we’re teaming up with award winning actor Shaun Blaney (Game of Thrones, the Frankenstein Chronicles) to deliver 12 weeks packed with scenes from some of the best movies ever put to film.